-Welcoming a dog into your home is a rewarding experience but also comes with its share of challenges.
+Welcoming a dog into your home is a rewarding experience that also comes with its share of challenges.
 In addition to potty training and sleep training, pups also need to learn what's appropriate to chew on.
-However, the first step is understanding why your dog is chewing in the first place.
-When you can tackle the problem head-on, you're treating the root of the issue instead of the symptom.
+However, the first step to keep in mind as you research how to stop my dog from chewing is understanding why your dog is chewing in the first place.
+When you can tackle the problem head-on, you're treating the root of the issue.

 Here's a look at why dogs chew and what to do about it.

-Just like human babies, puppies teeth and instinctively want to chew on everything they can.
+Why does my dog chew?
+Just like human babies, puppies teethe and instinctively want to chew on everything they can.
 Whether it's your baseboards or furniture, puppies feel compelled to chew to relieve their pain and soothe their gums.

 Lack of Appropriate Toys

 Your dog's chewing behavior could point back to the toys you're offering.
-Hard, plastic toys that have no give is hard on your dog's teeth and can even lead to tooth fractures.
-Dog bones are also a problem for teeth, as well as digestion.
+Hard, plastic toys that have no give are hard on your dog's teeth and can even lead to tooth fractures.
+Many dog bones are also a problem for teeth, as well as digestion.
 When small parts get trapped under the teeth or swallowed, your dog experiences pain and is likely to chew and suffer in silence.

+Why does my dog chew?
 When dogs are bored, they often look for things to entertain themselves and stay busy.
-Chewing, barking, and destructive behaviors usually follow and become a compulsive habit over time.
-Dogs thrive on human interaction and need engagement through fetch, chase, obstacle courses, and even chores that can help.
-Your dog can help carry sticks out the yard or move their toys to their bin when it's clean-up time.
+Chewing, barking, and destructive behaviors usually follow and become compulsive habits over time.
+Dogs thrive on human interaction and need engagement through fetching, chasing, obstacle courses, and even chores.
+Your dog can help carry sticks out of the yard or move their toys to their bin when it's clean-up time.

+Behavior training can be beneficial as you discover how to stop my dog from chewing.
 Puppies and dogs naturally explore their environment through chewing.
 Teaching your dog appropriate "mouthing" behaviors, like licking peanut butter off your hands instead of nipping, is one place to start.
 Offering appropriate chew toys also helps redirect their need to chew.
 Some dogs are also stimulated to nibble during a game of chase or tugging games.
-Avoid triggers and continuously teach them how to gently touch your hand or objects with their nose to redirect how they explore their world.
+Avoid triggers, and continuously teach them how to gently touch your hand or objects with their nose to redirect how they explore their world.

 Signals Separation Anxiety